markmoxon/c64-elite-flicker-free/README.md

 My hope is that the educational and non-profit intentions of this repository will enable it to stay hosted and available, but the original copyright holders do have the right to ask for it to be taken down, in which case I will comply without hesitation.
 I do hope, though, that along with the various other disassemblies, commentaries and disk images of Elite, it will remain viable.

-## Playing flicker-free Commodore 64 Elite
+## Playing flicker-free Commodore 64 and Plus/4 Elite

 To play the flicker-free version of Commodore 64 Elite, you need to download a disk image and load it into an emulator or a real machine.
 Just like the original game, the flicker-free version is available in two distinct flavours: PAL and NTSC.